Boston in the Summer

 Cannons Lacrosse Club

-The Cannons Lacrosse Club are a lacrosse team playing in the Premier Lacrosse League.
+The Cannons Lacrosse Club is part of the Premier Lacrosse League.
 Prior to 2020, they were known as the Boston Cannons.

 Weather